Uniview

 // server-plugin.ts

-import { startWSServerPlugin } from "@uniview/runtime/ws-server";
+import { startWSServerPlugin } from "@uniview/react-runtime/ws-server";

 import App from "./App";